UAA Campus Bookstore

 1. Library books

 Libraries usually do not purchase textbooks.
-It's best to rely on the library for background or supplementary reading.
+It's best to rely on library materials for supplemental reading or more in-depth research.

 2. Plan ahead